-In today’s market, an entry-level DSLR needs to provide more than simply great picture quality in order to attract compact camera upgraders.
+In today’s market, an entry-level DSLR must provide more than simply excellent picture quality to attract compact camera upgraders.
 This is primarily due to the advent of big sensor mirrorless models, which have become increasingly popular.
-In this day and age of YouTube, having quick and simple access to the power of capturing video is an absolute must.
+In addition, in this day and age of YouTube, having quick and straightforward access to the power of capturing video is an absolute must.

-In addition, those who are far more accustomed to producing images on an LCD screen rather than through a viewfinder will find the performance of the live view to be of significant concern.
-If the camera does not provide consumers with a way to a more classic DSLR-like experience, it will be difficult for them to resist the lure of a physically smaller mirrorless camera.
-Of course, the camera should nevertheless provide users a road to a more traditional DSLR-like experience.
+In addition, those who are far more accustomed to producing images on an LCD screen rather than through a viewfinder will find the performance of the live View to be of significant concern.
+Suppose the camera does not provide consumers with a way to a more classic DSLR-like experience.
+In that case, it will be difficult for them to resist the lure of a physically smaller mirrorless camera.
+Of course, the camera should provide users with a road to a more traditional DSLR-like experience.

-The EOS 650D was Canon’s attempt to face these problems front-on, and it featured improvements to its live view as well as its video capabilities.
+The EOS 650D was Canon’s attempt to face these problems front-on, featuring improvements to its live view and video capabilities.
 These improvements have been carried over into the EOS 700D.
 The ability to provide continuous autofocus tracking while the video is being recorded is one of the most notable of these capabilities.

 This is made feasible by the ‘Hybrid CMOS’ sensor that Canon uses in its cameras.
-This sensor incorporates pixels that are specifically dedicated to phase detection autofocus.
-These are utilized by the Hybrid AF system in order to rapidly position the lens to about the proper distance, after which the contrast-detection AF is utilized in order to fine-tune the focus.
+This sensor incorporates pixels that are specifically dedicated to Phase detection autofocus.
+These are utilized by the Hybrid AF system to rapidly position the lens to about the proper distance, after which contrast-detection AF is used to fine-tune the focus.

-In comparison to Canon models that just utilize CDAF for focusing, this ought to result in a more rapid and accurate focusing experience when shooting in live view and video.
-On the page of the EOS 650D review devoted to autofocus performance, you’ll find a more in-depth discussion of this technology as well as examples of its application.
+Compared to Canon models that just utilize CDAF for focusing, this should result in a more rapid and accurate focusing experience when shooting in live view and video.
+On the page of the EOS 650D review devoted to autofocus performance, you’ll find a more in-depth discussion of this technology and examples of its application.

 In addition, the EOS 700D comes equipped with a touchscreen.
-This is of the capacitive kind, which is sensitive to contact, as opposed to the resistive type, which is sensitive to pressure, and its behavior is comparable to that of a standard smartphone.
-The screen may be used to select the point of focus in Live View and Movie modes, as well as (optionally) release the shutter.
+This is of the capacitive kind, which is sensitive to contact, as opposed to the resistive type, which is sensitive to pressure.
+Its behavior is comparable to that of a standard smartphone.
+For example, the screen may select the focus point in Live View, and Movie modes and (optionally) release the shutter.

 Additionally, it allows multi-touch and gestures, much like the iPhone.
-The back screen has been rebuilt so that there is no air gap between the display and the cover glass.
-This is being done in an effort to lessen the amount of glare and reflections that are caused by the screen.
-In addition to that, it has a covering that prevents fingerprints and smudges in an effort to mitigate the negative effects of its newly acquired sensitivity to touch.
+The back screen has been rebuilt, so there is no air gap between the display and the cover glass.
+This is being done to lessen the amount of glare and reflections that are caused by the screen.
+In addition, it has a covering that prevents fingerprints and smudges from mitigating the adverse effects of its newly acquired sensitivity to touch.

 EF-S 18-55mm f/3.5-5.6 IS STM lens from Canon

 Along with the Canon EOS 700D, the EF-S 18-55mm F3.5-5.6 IS STM kit lens was also introduced.
-In light of the fact that the camera itself does not provide anything that sets it apart from the EOS 650D, the primary selling point of the EOS 700D is the availability of a new stepper-motor-driven 18-55mm STM lens as an optional accessory.
+However, because the camera itself does not provide anything that sets it apart from the EOS 650D, the primary selling point of the EOS 700D is the availability of a new stepper-motor-driven 18-55mm STM lens as an optional accessory.

 The lens has a closer focusing distance of 0.25 meters, up to four stops of image stabilization, a circular aperture with seven blades, and improved movie focusing.
 Additionally, the lens has a closer focusing distance.
-When the lens is focused utilizing an internal design, the length of the lens does not change.
-However, as you can see by using our lens comparison tool, the lens’s optical performance is practically on par with that of its EF-S 18-55mm f/3.5-5.6 IS II cousin that does not include the STM.
+When the lens is focused on utilizing an internal design, the length of the lens does not change.
+However, as you can see by using our lens comparison tool, the lens’s optical performance is practically on par with its EF-S 18-55mm f/3.5-5.6 IS II cousin, which does not include the STM.

 Videographers are particularly interested in lenses with the STM designation because they have the potential to have quieter autofocus as well as better AF speed.
-Those who are accustomed to using virtually any camcorder are accustomed to autofocus that is smooth and relatively precise, but the autofocus on the typical SLR is sluggish (indeed previous Rebels only focused when prompted by the user).
+In addition, those accustomed to using virtually any camcorder are accustomed to smooth and relatively precise autofocus.
+Still, the autofocus on the typical SLR is sluggish (indeed, previous Rebels only focused when prompted by the user).

 Autofocus on a single-lens reflex camera (SLR) often relies on contrast detection because the phase-detect sensor cannot be used in Live View or video modes.
-This leaves the camera to struggle with focusing.
-And because non-STM lenses aren’t built for this focusing mechanism or for this purpose, the results were frequently jerky shifts in focus, and the sound of the focus motor could be heard on the soundtrack of the movie.
+This leaves the camera struggling with focusing.
+And because non-STM lenses aren’t built for this focusing mechanism or this purpose, the results were frequently jerky shifts in focus, and the sound of the focus motor could be heard on the movie’s soundtrack.

-It was even known for older Rebels to pick up exposure while you were filming them, even if you begged them to focus.
+It was even known for older Rebels to pick up exposure while filming them, even if you begged them to focus.

-There is also an option to purchase the 700D in a combination with the EF-S 18-135mm f/3.5-5.6 IS STM, which provides a wider zoom range but comes at a higher cost.
-The EF 40mm F2.8 pancake lens is the only other SLR lens that Canon offers that is equipped with an STM motor.
+There is also an option to purchase the 700D combined with the EF-S 18-135mm f/3.5-5.6 IS STM, which provides a broader zoom range but comes at a higher cost.
+The EF 40mm F2.8 pancake lens is the only SLR lens that Canon offers equipped with an STM motor.

-All of them are made to make the most of the Hybrid AF technology that can be found in the EOS 650D, 700D, and 100D.
-These cameras include silent autofocus, which is beneficial while taking video, and full-time manual focus capabilities.
+All of them are made to make the most of the Hybrid AF technology found in the EOS 650D, 700D, and 100D.
+In addition, these cameras include silent autofocus, which is beneficial while taking video, and full-time manual focus capabilities.

-The Canon EOS 700D retains nearly all of the same physical characteristics as its predecessor, the Canon EOS 600D.
-This is not at all a negative aspect, as it provides you with a completely articulating LCD screen as well as a practical set of external controls that provide you access to the primary shooting features.
+The Canon EOS 700D retains nearly all the same physical characteristics as its predecessor, the Canon EOS 600D.
+However, this is not a negative aspect, as it provides you with a thoroughly articulating LCD screen and a practical set of external controls that offer you access to the primary shooting features.

-The body is constructed of plastic, but it still has a very sturdy feel to it, and there is no flexing or creaking to be heard.
-Additionally, the somewhat wider grip that was inherited from the 600D is an obvious upgrade over earlier models in the range.
+The body is constructed of plastic, but it still has a very sturdy feel, and there is no flexing or creaking to be heard.
+Additionally, the somewhat wider grip inherited from the 600D is a noticeable upgrade over earlier models in the range.

 The ‘upmarket’ body finish doesn’t make much of a difference in handling (it’s still plastic), but our best bet is that some customers will prefer it over the slightly glossier finish of the EOS 650D.

-In spite of the fact that it is an entry-level model, the 700D has a generous number of control points, giving up very little in this area even when compared to Canon’s more costly EOS 60D.
+Even though it is an entry-level model, the 700D has many control points, giving up very little in this area even when compared to Canon’s more costly EOS 60D.
 In addition, there is a complete selection of connections, such as ports for USB and HDMI, sockets for a cable release and an external microphone, and a receiver for an infrared remote control device.

 The top of the camera.

-The primary controls for the EOS 700D are located on the top of the camera.
-The mode dial is surrounded by the power switch, which features an extra position for movie recording.
+The primary controls for the EOS 700D are on the top of the camera.
+The mode dial is surrounded by the power switch, which features a different position for movie recording.
 This allows you to easily switch to video recording mode regardless of the exposure mode you are currently using.

-Your index finger can operate the control dial as well as the ISO button, both of which are located just beneath the shutter release.
-Just in front of the hot shoe, you can also see the stereo microphone that’s attached to the camera.
+Your index finger can operate the control dial and the ISO button, both located just beneath the shutter release.
+In front of the hot shoe, you can also see the stereo microphone attached to the camera.
 Oh!
 Additionally, in contrast to the EOS 650D, the mode dial on the 700D may now be continually rotated, which is a welcome improvement.

 The swivel-and-tilt screen of the EOS 700D is very similar to the swivel-and-tilt screen on the EOS 600D and the EOS 60D.
-This screen enables a broad range of movement and, in contrast to tilt-only displays, may still be used to take still photographs in portrait format at waist level or overhead.
-This is fantastic for live view and working off of a tripod, in addition to being beneficial for video filming.
+However, this screen enables a broad range of movement and, in contrast to tilt-only displays, may still be used to take still photographs in portrait format at waist level or overhead.
+This is fantastic for live View, working off a tripod, and beneficial for video filming.

 Touch control is available on the screen of the 700D.
-You may make adjustments to the shooting settings, scroll through and zoom image playback, acquire focus in live view, and (optionally) release the shutter if you so like all with the help of icons that are large and conveniently placed.
+You may adjust the shooting settings, scroll through and zoom image playback, acquire focus in Live View, and (optionally) release the shutter if you like, all with the help of large and conveniently placed icons.
 Touch controls may even be used to browse the entirety of the menu system.

-This is without a doubt one of the most innovative and ambitious uses of a touchscreen that we have seen from any camera maker.
+This is, undoubtedly, one of the most innovative and ambitious uses of a touchscreen we have seen from any camera maker.

-In addition to providing onscreen capabilities for almost every external control, the 700D enables you to utilize the touchscreen interface in seamless conjunction with the camera’s physical knobs and buttons.
+In addition to providing onscreen capabilities for almost every external control, the 700D enables you to utilize the touchscreen interface seamlessly with the camera’s physical knobs and buttons.

-You also have the option of turning off the touchscreen control entirely, which would cause the 700D to operate in a manner that is nearly equal to that of the 600D.
-Touchscreen control is turned on by default.
+You also have the option of turning off the touchscreen control entirely, which would cause the 700D to operate in a manner nearly equal to that of the 600D.
+The Touchscreen control is turned on by default.

 The workings and the controls